GbPaul/GuessDate/readme.md

 # Day of the week guessing game

-### To run this game you need have xampp installed in your local machine
+### To run this game you need to have xampp installed in your local machine

 # Steps to follow